ZigyTheBird/ZigysPlayerAnimatorAPI/README.md

-# ZigysPlayerAnimatorAPI
+# Zigy's Player Animator API

 Zigy's Player Animator API is a library mod that helps you play player animations.
 You can play animations from both server and client side.
+(The mod automatically sends a packet to the client to play animations)
 You may also play animations using a server side command.

 Use the GitHub wiki to see all the features of the mod and get started.